williamdemeo/Math207-Spring2015/README.md

 Asking Questions
 ----------------
 When you don't understand something even after giving it some thought, please ask a question!
-The best time/place to do this is during lecture or recitation or office hours.
+The best time/place to do this is during lecture or in office hours.

 The second best time/place to ask a question is on our [Wiki pages](https://github.com/williamdemeo/Math207-Spring2015/wiki).
 Anyone